larjen/pids/pids/README.md

 This is the pilot for the datastore.

-##todo
+## todo

+* Create a color legend for the charts and products
-* Make all dots work
+* Make the svg fill horizontal space completely
 * Autofill tables at top
-* Make the svg fill horizontal space completely
-* Create a color legend for the charts and products
 * Wire up functionality to highlight specific product or company when product or company selected
 	* Mockup the pub sub framework for this thing to work
 * Take into account redrawing when resizing window.
 * Test with different data.
+* Beutify axis labels

+## done

+* add labels to the charts
+* Make all dots work
 * Only create one axis per chart
-* Beutify axis labels